apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ### Load the Bootloader onto the Board

-Run the `newt load arduino_boot` command to load the bootloader onto your board:
+Run the `newt load arduino_boot` command to load the bootloader onto the board:

 ```no-highlight
 $ newt load arduino_boot
 Loading bootloader
 $
 ```
-The bootloader is loaded onto your board succesfully when the `newt load` command returns to the command prompt with no messages.
+The bootloader is loaded onto your board succesfully when the `newt load` command returns to the command prompt after the `Loading bootloader` status message.
 You can proceed to load and run your Blinky application image (See [Run the Blinky Application](#runimage)).

-If the `newt load` command outputs the following error messages, you will need to erase your board.
+If the `newt load` command outputs the following error messages, you will need to erase the board.

 ```
 $ newt load arduino_boot -v
 Loading bootloader